A Root Parametrized Differential Equation for the Special Linear Group: Generic properties of the parameter equation for

-Note that until now we have no assumptions on $F$.
-Thus, for every differential field $F$ and every Picard Vessiot extension $E/F$ with differential Galois group $\mathrm{SL}_{l+1}(C)$ the corresponding torsor $\mathcal{Z}$ has an $F$-rational point, i.e., there is an equivalent equation such that the corresponding torsor is the trivial torsor.\\ The next step is a differential conjugation of $A_1$ by the diagonal matrix
+Note that until now we did not need any additional assumptions on the differential field $F$.
+We conclude that for every differential field $F$ and every Picard-Vessiot ring $R/F$ with differential Galois group $\mathrm{SL}_{l+1}(C)$ the corresponding torsor $\mathcal{Z}$ has an $F$-rational point.\\ The next step is a gauge transformation of $A_1$ by the diagonal matrix

-Note that we assumed here that the field $F$ contains the $(l+1)$-th root of $f$.
+where we assumed that the differential field $F$ contains an $(l+1)$-root of $f$.
 We obtain